rajkumarvenkatasamy/tracing-polyglot-services/README.md

 1. GET http://localhost:9191/java-service/api/v1/internal/greetings

    * Internal endpoint which makes a call to Java microservice app and returns the response to the user.
-   * Request traversal path : User -> API Gateway -> Java App -> Response to User
+   * Request traversal path : User -> API Gateway -> Java App -> Response to the User

 2. GET http://localhost:9191/java-service/api/v1/external/greetings/